timCF/sgs/README.md

 Sgs
 ===

-Wrapper under ExActor.GenServer , it keep its state on disc (using ets).
+Wrapper under ExActor.GenServer.
+It defines gen_server which keep its state on disc (using ets).
 To use it, add :sgs to your deps and list of applications.
 Add this to target module

 ```elixir
 	use Sgs.Macro